Harpsichord Concerto in A major, BWV 1055: Structure

-First movement
+I. Allegro

 As Breig (1999) explains in his preface to the Neue Bach-Ausgabe edition, in compositional terms, BWV 1055 is one of the most concentrated and mature of Bach's concertos.
 The opening movement is an Allegro in A major and commontime.
 It is written in da capo A–B–A′ form.
 Mostly light and nimble in spirit, the movement starts with a 16-bar ritornello broken up into two halves, each 8 bars long.
 In the first solo episode, the harpsichord introduces its own more sustained thematic material as well as semiquaver passagework derived from the end of the second half of the ritornello.
 All the harpsichord solo passages are based on or develop this thematic material.

 The two bar "motto" or Vordersatz opening the ritornello, consisting of rhythmic spiccato quaver figures in the strings and cascading broken chord semiquavers in the harpsichord, recurs throughout the movement, heralding solo episodes for the harpsichord.
 In the remainder of A section, the second episode is introduced by the two bar motto and followed by a reprise of the entire first half of the ritornello.
 Section B starts with an 8-bar solo episode and has three more solo episodes, punctuated by the two-bar ritornello motto.
 In the second bar of the first episode the sustained harpsichord material is heard in counterpoint to the motto theme in the strings, now starting in the middle of a bar.
 The second and third episode are 6 bars long in E major/F♯ minor and B minor/C♯ minor.
 The fourth and longest, which ends section B, is 12 bars long, starting in C♯ minor and ending back in the tonic key of A major.
 Section A′ starts at bar 79 with what sounds like a reprise of the ritornello—the two-bar motto in its original key; but, as Bach did in many of his concertos, it is interrupted by a solo episode for harpsichord—a variant of the episode introducing section B—before the true reprise of the complete ritornello that concludes the movement.